-The Welsh Highland is the longest heritage railway in the UK & starts at Porthmadog journeying across the Snowdonia national park, to the walled town of Caernarfon.
-The 25-mile steam train journey is two hours of pure pleasure and it’s possible to have a meal while enjoying the scenery, including Snowdon & the Aberglaslyn Pass.
+With your Wales Tour Guide, take the Welsh Highland railway.
+The longest in the UK starting at Porthmadog, it cuts through the Snowdonia national park, arriving at the walled town of Caernarfon.
+The 25-mile steam train journey is two hours of pure pleasure, dine aboard and experience the amazing scenery of Snowdon & the Aberglaslyn Pass.

-Its possible to take a single journey on either of the above trains and your coach or MPV can drop you at the start and meet you at the other end of your journey.
+You can take a one-way journey on either of the above trains and your coach or MPV can meet you at the other end of your journey.
 If you are unsure, ask Brilliant Liverpool Tours to customise one of their North Wales tours for you.

 Conwy is perhaps the most magnificent castle in North Wales situated at the mouth of the River Conway estuary guarding the town, eight imposing towers, two fortified gateways and thick walls are in a remarkably good condition.
 It's not hard to imagine and to travel back in time to the days when Edward I made Conway his home

 Rhuddlan Castle is often overlooked yet is only an hour from Liverpool and tours of Wales can easily include visit here.
-Its known as the place where in 1284 King Edward I set up the government of Wales under his rule.
-A plaque on the wall of the Old Parliament House in the town today commemorates the event.
+Its known as the place where in 1284 King Edward I set up the government of Wales.
+A plaque on the wall of the Old Parliament House in the town that commemorates the event is still visible today.